-Law students everywhere, be warned — the Federal Judges Law Clerk Hiring Plan is dead.
+Law students everywhere, be warned the Federal Judges Law Clerk Hiring Plan is dead.
 If you want a clerkship, don’t think you can wait until the fall of your 3L year to apply.
 You can’t.
 To maximize your chance of getting hired, you should apply much earlier.
 The U.S. Court of Appeals for the D.C.
 Circuit’s announcement last week that its judges will not follow the plan is the coup de grace, confirming what insiders have known for years: the plan does not work.
 Applicants can’t count on judges to follow it.
 The "graduate loophole" means there are fewer slots for students.
 And instead of curbing "exploding offers," the plan encourages them.
 Students, law schools and judges alike should be thankful that this failed experiment is finally coming to an end.

-To view this content, please continue to Lexis Advance®.
+To view this content, please continue to their sites.

-LexisNexis® is now the exclusive third party online distributor of the broad collection of current and archived versions of ALM's legal news publications.
-LexisNexis® customers will be able to access and use ALM's content by subscribing to the LexisNexis® services via Lexis Advance®.
-This includes content from the National Law Journal®, The American Lawyer®, Law Technology News®, The New York Law Journal® and Corporate Counsel®, as well as ALM's other newspapers, directories, legal treatises, published and unpublished court opinions, and other sources of legal information.
+LexisNexis® and Bloomberg Law are third party online distributors of the broad collection of current and archived versions of ALM's legal news publications.
+LexisNexis® and Bloomberg Law customers are able to access and use ALM's content, including content from the National Law Journal, The American Lawyer, Legaltech News, The New York Law Journal, and Corporate Counsel, as well as other sources of legal information.